You are listening to the Sean Hannity Radio Show podcast.

 You're the only person that I've ever heard say that, but go ahead.

-I don't think you can expose necessarily who you voted for.
+I don't think that you need to expose necessarily who you voted for.

 I think the idea is that if you watch me on a regular basis, you know that I think the free market works, that I believe the government wastes our money, that sending your money to Washington so that they can waste $99 and maybe do something decent with one is inefficient for the whole economy and doesn't make any sense.